ethicalpanther26/TicTacToe/README.md

 # TicTacToe-
-TicTacToe game made with python .
+TicTacToe game made with python.

-Users can play it with multiplayer and as well as with computer
+Users can play it with multiplayer and as well as with computer.